rsksmart/devportal-1.0/content/rsk-devportal/guides/get-crypto-on-rsk/rbtc-exchanges.md

 ### TEX by MoneyOnChain

 [Tex](https://tex.moneyonchain.com/?baseToken=WRBTC&secondaryToken=RIF) is a decentralized exchange powered by [Money on Chain](https://tex.moneyonchain.com/).
-MoC provides a Bitcoin-Collateralized Stablecoin.
-This solves the biggest problem for Bitcoin mainstream adoption: the volatility problem.

 ![Tex-Exchange](/assets/img/guides/get-crypto-on-rsk/tex-rbtc.png)

 ### RIF on Chain

-[RIF On Chain](https://dapp.rifonchain.com/ipfs/QmYJU4vWHFxoybwTq9Jkn8PQiKA42m2x5sSfWjVgke1ci4/) is a fully decentralised protocol that gives users a stablecoin pegged 1:1 with USD, and also provides a leveraged token for RIF holders and traders.
+[RIF on Chain](https://dapp.rifonchain.com/ipfs/QmYJU4vWHFxoybwTq9Jkn8PQiKA42m2x5sSfWjVgke1ci4/) is a fully decentralised protocol that gives users a stablecoin pegged 1:1 with USD, and also provides a leveraged token for RIF holders and traders.
 Convert BTC from the Bitcoin network to RBTC using the integrated [FastBTC from Sovryn](https://alpha.sovryn.app/portfolio).

 ![RIF on Chain](/assets/img/guides/get-crypto-on-rsk/rif-on-chain.png)